We take tough cases, no matter who is on the other side or how powerful they may be.

 Nursing License Defense Attorney For Minnesota And Wisconsin

 Nurses are well-aware of the strict rules enforced by their licensing and disciplinary board.
 They have worked hard for their professional licenses, and have a lot to lose if their licenses are restricted, suspended or revoked.
 Unfortunately, the task of defending a license is rarely an easy one.
 Certain patient- and employer-related situations can jeopardize a professional license, often for reasons that are beyond nurses’ control.

 If you are a nurse who is under investigation by the board, you should know the lawyers at the Law Office of Sivertson and Barrette, P.A., are on your side.
-For more than 35 years, the attorneys at our St. Paul law firm have advocated for hundreds of nurses and successfully defended their licenses.
-We represent nurses from throughout Minnesota, North Dakota, South Dakota and Wisconsin.
+For more than 40 years, the nursing license defense attorneys at our St. Paul law firm have advocated for hundreds of nurses and successfully defended their licenses.
+We represent nurses from throughout Minnesota and Wisconsin.

-The attorneys in our firm have been recognized as leaders in defending nurses before the Minnesota Board of Nursing.
+The board of nursing attorneys in our firm have been recognized as leaders in defending nurses before the Minnesota Board of Nursing.
 We will guide you through the process, protecting your interests and helping the board to understand the true facts of your situation.